Category Archives: Fear

 Affairs of the Heart

 My mother was that hero to me when my sister was killed in a car crash.
 She and I were traveling across country together, enjoying the freedom of being 20 and (almost) 17 when it happened.
 My mother cobbled together connecting flights to reach me in Nebraska the next morning.
 She got me discharged from the hospital and set up in a hotel with her while she went through all the details of bringing Alice’s ashes back to California.
 We went to the mortuary the next day.
 I was still rather zombie-like while my mother handled the business.
 Then the director asked us if we would like to see the body.
 “Absolutely,” was my mother’s reply.
 For some reason, I hadn’t realized that was why we were there.
 I hesitated.
 Mom led me into the room while the director closed the door.
 “Oh, honey,” she sighed as she approached the table.
 “No, she’s not there.
 She’s gone.
-Look here…” she began to comment on her wounds, on her swollen face and how old she looked, as if she were a battered wife decades in the future.
-She said something about all the suffering she might have been spared.
-Then she tenderly bend down and kissed her forehead.
+Look here…” she began to comment on Alice’s wounds, on her swollen face and how old she looked, as if she were a battered wife decades in the future.
+My mom said something about all the suffering her daughter had been spared.
+Then she tenderly bend down and kissed that pale, waxy forehead.
 My mother has never looked more beautiful to me in all my life than she did at that moment.
 Strong, compassionate, wise and incredibly beautiful.
 I wanted to be like her, so I kissed my sister’s forehead, too.

 Gordeeva writes about her coach, Marina, prompting her to go into the ICU room where her husband lay.
 “Don’t be afraid.
 Go talk to him.
 He can still hear you.”
 She goes in and begins to unlace his skates, a normal gesture that helps loosen her words, her tears, her emotions.
 I remember our priest asking me and two of my daughters if we’d like to anoint Jim with some olive oil, bathe his face, and prepare his body to be taken away.
 It was a relief to excuse ourselves from the people downstairs in the living room and go up to him together, to say our goodbyes together, to touch him one more time.
 I am so grateful someone thought of allowing us that right then.
 We had another opportunity to say goodbye to his body at the funeral home later when my two other children came home.
 By then, I could take the lead with them and encourage them to approach.
 I can’t remember who started humming “Amazing Grace”, but we all joined in, musical family that we are, and swayed together, arms and bodies entwined.